haddadzineddine/system-design-notes/README.md

 - **Server-side Monitoring:** CPU, memory, latency, error rates.
 - **Client-side Monitoring:** User experience and frontend errors.
 - **Alerting Systems:** Notify teams of anomalies.

----

-Let me know if you'd like me to keep going with the rest, or want a full consolidated file for your README!